MeyerJon/TikTokAudit/BubbleTags.md

         - Parenthood (mostly mothers, often mentioned in user bio)
     - Associated with political content (so conservative tags can also bring us here)
     - Vaccine often refered to as the 'jab' - might help identify actual antivax content
+    - TikTok seems to add banners on various videos, but it doesn't seem very consistent

 [TAGS]
   - pureblood (mostly Harry Potter content, but also used by unvaccinated people as a moniker)